This post may contain affiliate links.

 Where have we been so far?
 We’ve visited over 50 countries in Southeast Asia, Europe, Australia and the Americas.
-I can talk to you about Thai Food, Romanian food, Vietnamese food, Nepali food (dal baht is my favourite but I’m a huge momo fan too), Indian food, Egyptian Food, just about any cuisine you name, or even, the classic French inspired dishes that I cook professionally.
+I can talk to you about Thai Food, Romanian food, Vietnamese food, Nepali food (dal baht is my favourite but I’m a huge momo fan too), Indian food, Egyptian Food, just about any cuisine you name, or even, the classic French-inspired dishes that I cook professionally.
 Australian food is my home turf, of course, we cover that too.

 A Travelling Chef Career